 Currently it is estimated that at least 300 million adults worldwide are obese, with a body mass index of over 30.
 Over one 1 billion are overweight with a body mass index of more than 27.3 percent for women and 27.8 percent or more for men.
 Obesity affects all age groups and socioeconomic groups.

-It stands to reason that when we sort mental health out, we will begin to cut down on obesity.
-It’s important that physicians begin to make themselves aware of the underlying cause of obesity of their patients; and ask the right questions.
-Obesity is a symptom of a cause, for which there is always a bigger picture.
-No one ever makes the correlation.
+When we sort mental health out, we can begin to cut down on obesity.
+It’s important that physicians begin to make themselves aware of the underlying cause of obesity of their patients and ask the right questions.
+Obesity is a symptom of a cause, for which there is always a bigger picture, but sadly no one ever makes the correlation.

-Obesity runs in families, and although it is linked to mental health as being the root cause, our sedentary lifestyles, over-eating and a lack of exercise are major contributors.
+Obesity runs in families and although it is linked to mental health as being the root cause, our sedentary lifestyles, over-eating and a lack of exercise are all major contributors.